beck1888/Discord-Translator-Bot/notes.md

 - Add reminder to use conjugations carefully

-- Need to get a list of irregulars to deny
+- Add ability to report mistakes

 ## Command format (don't include the dashes or brackets in the command)